 Following the Obergefell decision, Kim Davis, a county clerk located in Rowan County, Kentucky, refused to issue marriage licenses to same-sex couples.
 Davis was taking a stand against unjust judicial activism, putting herself at personal risk of being crushed by the cultural left in the name of her faith.
 As the left usually does, they began with character assassination by pointing out that Davis’s past life of divorce and remarriage is a less than exemplary model of the Christian faith she is attempting to live.
 In addition to this, she was labeled a bigot, a homophobe, a religious fanatic etc.

 How did Rod Dreher respond to those attacks against Kim Davis?
-Did he defend her against these ravenous leftist maniacs?
+Did he defend her against these ravenous leftist activists pretending to be journalists?
 Did he use his media platform to defend her against the abuse she was taking from the cultural revolutionaries?
-Did he use his influence to rally support for Kim Davis’s bravery?
+Did he use his influence to rally support for Kim Davis’s principled stance against the left?
 No. He did not.